12 Days of Giveaways: Win four tickets to Broadway's Anastasia valued over $500 | Curated

 To enter to win, do at least one of the following:

-1. Follow @DailyHiveEdmonton, @DailyHiveCanada, and @BACTouring on Instagram.
+1. Follow @DailyHiveVancouver, @DailyHiveCanada, and @BACTouring on Instagram.
 Leave a comment below telling us once you have along with your handle.
 (1 entry each)

 2. Tweet the following on Twitter: (1 entry)

-- Win four tickets to the opening night of @BACTouring’s Anastasia in @DailyHiveYEG’s annual #DH12Days https://bit.ly/3Up7KuJ Follow @DailyHiveYEG and RT to enter!
+- Win four tickets to the opening night of @BACTouring’s Anastasia in @DailyHiveVan’s annual #DH12Days https://bit.ly/3VJOYPS Follow @DailyHiveVan and RT to enter!

 Contest entries will be accepted from time and date of publishing until 11:59 pm PT on December 19, 2022.
 One winner will be chosen at random, contacted through the platform used to enter, and announced in a post showcasing the winners on December 28.